AnalogJ/thesparktree-blog/_posts/2020-04-28-you-dont-know-jenkins-part-4.md

 Adding Docker & Kubernetes to the mix fixes those limitations, an allows your CI/CD infrastructure to scale with ease.

-This post is part of a series is all about solving common problems using new Jenkins features, modern automation & configuration-as-code practices.
+This post is part of a series that is all about solving common problems using new Jenkins features, modern automation & configuration-as-code practices.

 - [Part 1 - Automated Jenkins Install using Chef](https://blog.thesparktree.com/you-dont-know-jenkins-part-1)
 - [Part 2 - Maintainable Jenkins Jobs using Job DSL](https://blog.thesparktree.com/you-dont-know-jenkins-part-2)